klei1984/max/defects.md

 30. The unitinfo common structure size is 20, while it has only 18 or 19? elements!

 31. no abstractrion for fclose in adaption layer in seg32:000DD5C0 file_open + fclose?

+39. The play voice API is called with wrong voice range.
+PlayVoice(V_M229, V_F256, PRIO_0) is called when a unit is under attack and it does not gets destroyed.
+There are only four under attack type voice samples: V_F229 - V_F232 so the correct range would be PlayVoice(V_M229, V_F232, PRIO_0).
+It is not easy to test the failure scenario as a unit might be destroyed in a single shot and the API call could still randomly select a correct sample or a sample that does not exists so no incorrect sound would play.

 {% endcomment %}